vvpetkov/Complete-Intro-to-Web-Development-v2/README.md

 * Classes is more specific than tags

-* Do Not use ID to style overwrite Classes (bad idea)
+* Do Not use ID to style, overwrite Classes (bad idea)

 * Do Not use !important overwrite ID's (bad idea)